epfl-ada/ada-2024-project-adaventurers2024/README.md

 #### Impact of Directors' Filmography on Film Failure (RQ3)

 This research question investigates the relationship between a director’s filmography and film failure.
 A filmography can be characterized through the genres to which its films belong, i.e. a success profile can be constructed for each director by averaging revenues/ratings of each of their film by genre.
 The first phase of the analysis is to assemble such profiles.
-The next step is to perform clustering on these profiles in order to identify patterns in film failure relating to the type of directors’ filmographies.
-Clustering techniques such as the K-Nearest Neighbours (KNN) algorithm (implemented in scikit learn) are employed to classify directors based on their filmographies.
+The next step is to perform clustering on these profiles in order to identify patterns in film failure relating to the type of director's filmographies.
+Clustering techniques such as the K-Nearest Neighbours (KNN) algorithm are employed to classify directors based on their filmographies.
 The silhouette score is used to evaluate the quality of the clusters, helping to determine distinct career patterns.
 Cluster centroids and medoids are displayed to illustrate the typical patterns or trends found within each group.

 #### Genre Influence on Movie Failure (RQ4)